geopandas/pyogrio/docs/source/install.md

 most likely due to the installation process falling back to installing from the source distribution because the available wheels are not compatible with your platform.

+The binary wheels available on PyPI include the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc) but do not include more advanced drivers such as LIBKML and Spatialite.
+Use conda-forge to install pyogrio and then install these additional drivers directly.

 ### Troubleshooting installation errors